pletfix/docs/en/testing.md

 - The classes containing tests should extend `Core\Testing\TestCase` (for unit tests) or `Core\Testing\MinkTestCase` (for integration tests).
 - The name of any method containing a test should begin with "test".

+<a name="unit-test-database"></a>
+### Database

+If you willtesting database operations, it is the easiest to use a SQLite database.
+The method below override  the database configuration, so the SQLite database is the default which is be stored in memory.

+    $this->defineMemoryAsDefaultDatabase()
+    $db = database();

+The database is created purely in memory.
+The database ceases to exist as soon as the database connection is closed.
+Every :memory: database is distinct from every other.
+So, opening database connections will create two independent in-memory databases.

+<a name="unit-test-private"></a>
+### Private and protected properties and methods

+You may use the following methods if you need access to a non-public property:

+    $value = $this->getPrivateProperty($object, $property);

+    $this->setPrivateProperty($object, $property, $value);

+    $this->invokePrivateMethod($object, $method, $arguments);

 <a name="unit-test-methods"></a>
 ### Available Unit Test Methods